-The Honours Project is an extended piece of written work in which students have the opportunity to explore in depth a particular subject in a critical manner.
+The Honours Project is an extended piece of written work in which students can explore in depth a particular subject in a critical manner.
 The subject is chosen by the student, but it is important to discuss this choice with a tutor to make sure that the subject is appropriate.

-SUMMARY OF TEACHING SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 48 Weekly in college Guest lecture 4 Expert Seminars 40 Class room based and tutor/peer led Tutorials 24 Individual advice and coaching Private study and fieldwork 284 Background research and data collection Total 400 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+SUMMARY OF TEACHING AND LEARNING Scheduled Activities Hours Comments/Additional Information (briefly explain activities, [KIS definitions] including formative assessment opportunities) Lectures 48 Weekly in college (term 1) Guest lecture 4 Expert Seminars 40 Classroom based, and tutor/peer led Tutorials 24 Individual advice and coaching Private study and 284 Background research and data collection fieldwork Total 400 (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours,